Skip to content

 He tells Christians to keep themselves pure (1 Timothy 5:22).

-So while dating is a modern institution and therefore not expressly covered as a topic in the Bible, the Bible as a whole gives you all you need to know about loving God through a life of holiness and maintaining pure relationships.
-Keep reading it so you can apply it to all areas of your life!
+The Bible as a whole gives you all you need to know about loving God through a life of holiness and maintaining pure relationships.
+Keep reading it so you can apply it to all areas of your life.

-This is such a loaded question, made more complicated by feminism, the gender movement, and the modernization of biblical principles.
-In short, yes, the guy is supposed to be the leader.
-But our current culture overall has done boys and girls a great disservice by blurring gender roles and de-emphasizing the importance of the family unit.
-The result is a confusion, miscommunication—and a large population of boys who are not ready to lead and girls who are not prepared to submit to any leadership but their own.
+Feminism, the gender movement, and the modernization of biblical principles have done both genders a great disservice by blurring roles and de-emphasizing the importance of the family unit, resulting in confusion, miscommunication—and a large population of boys who are not ready to lead and girls who are not prepared to submit.

 • Women are by nature nurturers, whereas guys have a strong drive to protect and provide.
 And with that comes the task of leadership.